belastingdienst/opr-paas/docs/administrators-guide/cluster-wide-quotas/benefits.md

 ![visualized in a graph](./clusterwide_quota.png)

-Once 10 PAAS'es would be created:
+Once 10 Paas'es would be created:

 - without CWQ's, about 50 CPU limits would be reserved for all Tekton namespaces;
 - with a ratio of 0.3 only 15 would be reserved, saving 35 CPU limits;

-Beyond 14 PAAS'es, there would only be 20 CPU's reserved no matter how much PAAS'es would be created.
+Beyond 14 Paas'es, there would only be 20 CPU's reserved no matter how much Paas'es would be created.